FlowFuse/website/src/blog/2024/04/using-webhook-with-node-red.md

 !["Screenshot displaying the switch node with conditions checking whether the temperature is normal or not"](./images/using-webhook-with-node-red-switch-node.png "Screenshot displaying the switch node with conditions checking whether the temperature is normal or not"){data-zoomable}

-2. Drag an **http request** node onto the canvas, click on it, set the method as POST, and set the URL as `https://<your-instance-name of webhook server>.flowfuse.cloud/test-webhook`
+2. Drag an **http request** node onto the canvas, click on it, set the method as POST, and set the URL as `https://<your-instance-name-in-which-webhook-server>.flowfuse.cloud/test-webhook`

 !["Screenshot displaying HTTP request node configuration for triggering or sending a POST request to the webhook server in case of abnormal temperature."](./images/using-webhook-with-node-red-webhook-trigger.png "Screenshot displaying HTTP request node configuration for triggering or sending a POST request to the webhook server in case of abnormal temperature."){data-zoomable}

-3. Connect the **rpi-dht22** node's output to the switch node's input and the http request node’s output to the first and second output of the switch node. then connect the third output of the switch node to the debug node.
+3. Connect the **change** node's output to the switch node's input and the **http request** node’s output to the first and second output of the switch node. then connect the third output of the switch node to the debug node.

 ## Setting Up a Server 3